NotaKennen/MemRat-v1/README.md

  - Annoying the victim
  - Being remote controlled
  - Controllable file explorer on victim's machine
+ - Downloading files from the victim's machine (handy with the file explorer)
  - Working for multiple machines, and being able to give machines nicknames to recognize them.

 The rat IS DETECTABLE by default, you have to obfuscate it yourself if you feel like getting it through AV.
 This rat is for educational purposes only.